EzyGang/py-cachify/docs/tutorial/cached-decorator/reset-attribute.md

 This concludes our tutorial for the `@cached()` decorator.

+A couple of important behavioral notes to keep in mind:

+- When you do not pass `ttl` to `@cached`, the effective TTL is taken from the configured `default_cache_ttl` (if any), and if both are omitted the value is stored without expiration; passing `ttl=None` always forces “no expiration”, even when a default TTL exists.

 Next, we'll learn about the locks and a handy decorator that will help you incorporate locking logic without a headache.